 Comparison Of Join Methods

 The Teradata Merge Join

-This automatically means that for non-row-partitioned tables, since rows are then sorted by hash, a binary search can be performed from a hash value of the left table in the right table and vice versa (depending on whether slow path or fast path merge joins are performed the joining of rows is slightly different, but the method is the same).
+For non-row-partitioned tables, rows are sorted by hash, enabling a binary search to occur from a hash value of the left table in the right table and vice versa.
+The joining of rows differs slightly depending on whether slow-path or fast-path merge joins are performed, but the method remains the same.

 The Redshift Merge Join

-Merge Join in Redshift requires that the DISTKEY of both tables be the same.
-So there is no difference between the two systems.
-Accordingly, in both systems, one or both tables may have to be redistributed to a new primary index (Teradata) or DISTKEY (Redshift).
+For Merge Join in Redshift, the tables must have matching DISTKEYs, making the two systems interchangeable.
+Therefore, either one or both tables may need to be redistributed to a new primary index (Teradata) or DISTKEY (Redshift) in both systems.

 Redshift requires both tables to have identical SORTKEYs.
 However, data sorting in Redshift is less sophisticated than in Teradata.